 In January 2008, Colonel Watson assumed command of 3rd Battalion, 1st Marines.
 He led Battalion Landing Team 3/1 on a 31st MEU deployment, and then on a subsequent deployment to Garmsir District, Helmand Province, Afghanistan, in support of Operation Enduring Freedom.
 He relinquished command of 3/1 in February 2011 and assumed duties as the Executive Officer for 1st Marine Regiment (rear).

 In June 2012, Col Watson reported to the Office of the Secretary of Defense for duty as Senior Military Assistant to the Assistant Secretary of Defense for Asian & Pacific Security Affairs.
 He was reassigned to the Immediate Office of the Secretary of Defense in May 2013 for duty as Special Assistant to the Chief of Staff.

 Col Watson is a graduate of the Marine Corps Summer Mountain Leaders Course, the Amphibious Warfare School, the Marine Corps School of Advanced Warfighting (Masters, Operational Studies), and the National War College (MS, National Security Strategy).

-Cabaniss’ personal decorations include the Defense Superior Service Medal, Bronze Star with Combat "V", Defense Meritorious Service Medal, Meritorious Service Medal with gold star, Navy and Marine Corps Commendation Medal with gold star, Navy and Marine Corps Achievement Medal, and Combat Action Ribbon.
+His personal decorations include the Defense Superior Service Medal, Bronze Star Medal w/combat distinguishing device, Meritorious Service Medal w/gold star, Navy/Marine Corps Commendation Medal w/2 gold stars, and Combat Action Ribbon w/gold star.